Diamondback (Willis Stryker)

 Diamondback (Willis Harold Stryker) is a fictional character appearing in American comic books published by Marvel Comics.
-He is primarily an enemy of Luke Cage and is notable for being the first major supervillain that he faced.
+He is primarily an enemy of Luke Cage and was the first major supervillain he faced.

 The character was portrayed by Erik LaRay Harvey in the first season of the Marvel Cinematic Universe television series Luke Cage.

 Publication history

 Willis Stryker was created by Archie Goodwin and George Tuska and first appeared in Luke Cage, Hero for Hire #1 (June 1972).

-After 45 years, Stryker returned to comics in All-New Guardians of the Galaxy: Free Comic Book Day (July 2017).
+Stryker was apparently killed off in Luke Cage, Hero for Hire #2, shortly after his debut.
+After 45 years, Stryker returned in All-New Guardians of the Galaxy: Free Comic Book Day (July 2017).

 Fictional character biography

-Willis Stryker, one of Luke's childhood friends, first appeared in Luke Cage: Hero for Hire #1.
-He is known as Diamondback for his mastery of knives including specially-gimmicked knives that explode, release toxic gases or create sonic waves.
 Willis Stryker was born and raised in Harlem, New York City.
 He grew up on the street alongside Carl Lucas, his best friend and future partner.
-He was recruited into one of the local gangs, The Rivals.
-The gang consisted mostly of Carl Lucas, Stryker, Shades and Comanche.
-They engaged in many gang fights with The Diablos, a rival gang.
-He also committed petty crimes and worked for a crime lord named Sonny Caputo.
-Carl changed his life and found an honest job while Willis became a skilled gangster but they remained good friends.
+Stryker and Lucas joined a local gang called the Rivals alongside Shades and Comanche.
+Lucas eventually found an honest job, while Stryker became a gangster.

-A girl named Reva Connors loved them both but was more attracted to Carl.
-Willis, devastated by jealousy, framed him by hiding drugs where Carl lived, causing Carl Lucas to be sent to prison.
+A girl named Reva Connors loved both Lucas and Stryker, but was more attracted to Lucas.
+Stryker, devastated by jealousy, frames Lucas by hiding drugs in his home, causing Lucas to be sent to prison.
 The drugs belonged to the Maggia so they hunted Willis but ended up killing Reva.

-Carl changed his name to Luke Cage and escaped from prison thanks to his bulletproof skin and searched for revenge.
-Luke Cage was attacked by hitmen hired by Diamondback.
-When the attack failed, Diamondback has his inventor Gadget-Man create new gimmicked switch blades to deal with Cage and kidnapped Claire Temple.
-Tracking Diamondback to his lair, Luke was surprised to find that it was his old friend Stryker.
-Diamondback battled Cage who hoped to clear his name.
-During the fight, Diamondback fell through a skylight and was blown up by one of his own trick switchblades, ruining any hope Luke had that Stryker could clear his name.
-Just then Claire arrived with Noah Burstein (the man who conducted the prison experiments) and the police, and Luke wonders if Burstein will turn him over to the authorities.
+Lucas changes his name to Luke Cage and escapes from prison.
+Cage is attacked by hitmen hired by Diamondback.
+When the attack fails, Diamondback has his inventor Gadget-Man create new gimmicked switch blades to deal with Cage and kidnaps Claire Temple.
+Tracking Diamondback to his lair, Cage is surprised to learn that he is Stryker.
+During the fight, Diamondback falls through a skylight and is blown up by one of his switchblades.